Shivamgarud8/Multi-tool-DevOps-automation-Terraform-Ansible-Jenkins-Docker-K8s/README.md

 This project demonstrates **automated CI/CD deployment** of a web application using **Terraform, Ansible, Docker, Jenkins, and Kubernetes**.

 Key features:
-- Terraform provisions **EC2 instances** for master and worker nodes.
+- Terraform provisions **EC2 instanc.es** for master and worker nodes.
 - Ansible & Shell scripts configure **Docker and Kubernetes**.
 - Jenkins pipeline automates **cluster setup, pod deployment, and NodePort exposure**.
 - NodePort allows external access to your app at a **fixed port 31564**.